Bacolod restaurants serving the best native Pinoy foods

 But what we lack in grand tourist destinations, we more than compensate in our Bacolod restaurants.
-For in our food, we have many choices and taste included.
+For in our food, we have many choices and taste.
 That is why a Bacolod food trip is always in order for visitors to our city.
-Here, we give you a Bacolod food tour that you will most certainly enjoy at prices that are easy on the budget.
+Here, we give you an online Bacolod food tour that you will most certainly enjoy.
+And at prices that are easy on the budget, too.

-Here, I compiled some of the Pinoy specialties here in our city and which Bacolod restaurants are serving the best of them.
+Here, I compiled some of the Pinoy native foods here in our city.
+And of course, which Bacolod restaurants are serving the best of them.
 All are husband-approved!
 Some of you may not agree with my suggestions, but for us, these are the best.
 When my husband and I eat, there are really those foods that leave an imprint in us.
-It could be on our palates, noses, memories and hearts.
+It could be on our palates, noses, memories, and | or our hearts.
 Here are some of them.

 A steaming hot bowl, with the flavors of the beef and the bone marrow mixed in, is truly heavenly.
-The most famous kansihan in our city is Sharyn’s Cansi House, which made it to the top 50 list of the world’s “street food masters.”
+The most famous kansihan in Bacolod is Sharyn’s Cansi House.
+They even made it to the top 50 list of the world’s “street food masters.”

 I now prefer Rodrigo’s because it has a milder taste.
 And they take pride in their broth that has NO VETSIN.
 I can savor the soup better because it doesn’t bite the tongue.
 And it doesn’t make me thirsty afterwards, too.

 Bacolod Chicken Inasal

 So far, the joints we go to are Kau-Kau Grill along Burgos Street, Gerry’s Talabahan, and Lion’s Park Grill Haus.
-These are just blanched oysters, shelled, and then soaked in a dipping sauce of soy sauce, chili vinegar (sinamak), and crushed chili.
+These are just blanched oysters, shelled, and soaked in a dipping sauce of soy sauce, chili vinegar (sinamak), and crushed chili.
 Then we eat them with rice using our hands.

-Being near the sea, we have an abundance of Bacolod seafood restaurants here, competing in flavor and price.
-So, of course, many of them serve squid dishes.
-But one homegrown restaurant whose Sizzling Squid stood out for us is Tita Beth’s Pancit Malabon House.
-The large squid is grilled to perfection and served on a sizzling plate with a special sauce and some aromatic vegetables.
-It’s unique and oh-so-good!
-Really satisying.
-Try it!
+But there’s one of the homegrown Bacolod restaurants whose Sizzling Squid stood out for us.
+That is Tita Beth’s Pancit Malabon House.
+The large squid is grilled to perfection and served on a sizzling plate.
+It comes with a special sauce and some aromatic vegetables.
+It’s unique and so good!
 Affordable, too. 😀

 Buttered Shrimps, Buttered Blue Marlin and Saucy Alimango

 Charcoal Grilled Pork Chops

 There are so many grilled pork chops out there.
 As in.
-But one that really stood out for me was the simple flavor of the grilled pork chops of Aboy’s Restaurant, located at Goldenfields Commercial Complex, Bacolod City.
-The slices are think so inside the meat is juicy and the fat is so flavorful.
+But one that really stood out for me was the simple flavor of the grilled pork chops of Aboy’s Restaurant.
+It is located at Goldenfields Commercial Complex, Bacolod City.
+The slices are thick so inside the meat is juicy and the fat is so flavorful.

 Anyway, there are many of them there and each one has his own suki.
 But our family is suki (frequent customers) of Bacolod Bakerite.
 It’s the biggest eatery there.
 We buy our take out and we also dine in there.
-Aside from pork barbecue, they also have other home-cooked dishes served the turo-turo (fast food) way.
+Aside from pork barbecue, they also have other home-cooked dishes served turo-turo (fast food).

-I guess if you want kinilaw (fresh seafood steeped in vinegar), you go to the house that kinilaw built– Enting’s Special of Sagay.
+If you want kinilaw (fresh seafood steeped in vinegar), you go to the house that kinilaw built– Enting’s Special of Sagay.
 It’s one the successful Bacolod restaurants built on seafood.
 They are now located at the Villa Angela Marketplace, Circumferential Road (near the Government Center), Bacolod City.

-Imay’s Restaurant is another Bacolod restaurant serving Pinoy favorites.
+Imay’s Restaurant is another of many Bacolod restaurants serving Pinoy favorites.
 But one really memorable dish for us here is the Porbidang Kangkong.
 It’s a spicy vegetable dish (made entirely of kangkong).
-It’s milky sauce is made with coconut milk that’s a great appetizer.
+It’s milky sauce is made with coconut milk and is a great appetizer.

-I am not aware if there are other restaurants serving this, but I only know of Juliana’s Cafe, located at 7th-Lacson Streets.
-They serve one half of a duck on a sizzling plate.
-It’s a big order actually that’s good for sharing.
+I am not aware if there are other Bacolod restaurants serving this, but I only know of Juliana’s Cafe.
+They are located at 7th-Lacson Streets.
+They serve one half of a duck on a sizzling plate–a big order that’s good for sharing.

 Sizzling Kansi Steak